EorlEli/deep-research/README.md

 - **Email sending:**
   Edit `email_agent.py` to set your sender and recipient email addresses.
+  The email agent sends notifications from the author's push notification email to another author's email address by default. **You should change both the sender and recipient addresses in `email_agent.py` to your own, so that I do not receive other people's reports in ny email inbox :-).**
 - **Number of clarifying questions:**
   The clarifying agent generates up to 4 questions by default.